davxy/datawok-posts/posts/entropy.md

     H(Y,X) = H(Y) + H(X|Y) = log₂2 + log₂3 = log₂6

-Follows that, when possible, it is always convenient to compute the conditional probability that has a zero value.
+Follows that, when possible, it is always convenient to compute the conditional probability that has a zero value (i.e. the one where the conditioned variable value is completely determined by the other).

 **Corollary**.
 When `Y` is a function of `X` (`X` completely determines `Y`) then `H(X,Y) = H(X)`.